hardscrabble/hardscrabble.github.io/_posts/2012-08-26-favblogging.md

 ---
 layout: post
-title: "Favblogging with pinboard, ifttt, and the rest of the internet"
+title: Favblogging with pinboard, ifttt, and the rest of the internet
 date: 2012-08-26 6:18 PM
 category: the internet
+tags:
+- pinboard
+- favs
+- favorites
+- love
+- gush
+- ifttt
-tags: pinboard, favs, favorites, love, gush, ifttt, from the archives
+- from the archives
 ---

 ## MY FAV STUFF